Have You Ever Cut Your Own Hair?

 If you don’t have naturally straight hair, make sure that your hair is as straight as it can be.
 If I have some waves, I use a straightener.
 If the hair isn’t super straight, you’ll end up with an uneven cut, and then you’ll be mad.

 When you are ready, cut the ends of the hair off in a perfectly straight line.
 This technique will leave you with very nice and simple layers that aren’t too long or choppy.
 Less is more.
-You can always remove more hair if you choose, but if you cut too short, all you can do is wait for it to grow back!
+You can always remove more hair if you choose, but if you cut it too short, all you can do is wait for it to grow back!
 I usually remove one to two inches of hair every two months or so.

 The biggest piece of advice that I can offer you is this: do not tip your head down while cutting.
 Essentially, this makes you think you can take off a lot more hair than you should.
 I did this once with my bangs while I was in high school—they ended up being about one centimeter long!
 All I can say is thank god for bobby pins.
 Just don’t make the same mistake that I did.

 Blend It Up